Wind-Powered/RacerTime-Support/Terms-of-use.md

 ## 8. Intellectual Property

-The App and its content are owned by Ulises Navarro.
+The App and its content are owned by Developer.

 You may not copy, distribute, or modify any part of the App without permission.